GetShortstack/docs/docs/full.md

   return item  # {"name": "Alec", "email": "email@mail.com", "phone": "123-456-7890"}
 ```

-To test this we can use a tool like [Postman](https://www.postman.com), the Shortstack CLI, or you can use Shorstack's `endpoint runner` at the bottom of the editor.
+To test this we can use a tool like [Postman](https://www.postman.com), the Brev CLI, or you can use Shorstack's `endpoint runner` at the bottom of the editor.
 Select the `json body` editor and add a test request body and make sure the http method selected is `POST`.
 You can use this as a test request body:

 ```json
 { "name": "Alec", "email": "email@mail.com", "phone": "123-456-7890" }